Medical Laboratory Science

 In their final semester, certificate track students gain practical experience in the clinical laboratories of affiliated hospitals.
-The internship is comprised of rotations in each of the five primary disciplines of clinical laboratory science (chemistry, immunology, transfusion medicine, microbiology and hematology).
+This six-week internship program is comprised of rotations in each of the five primary disciplines of clinical laboratory science (chemistry, immunology, transfusion medicine, microbiology and hematology).
 Students work under the supervision of a practicing medical laboratory scientist to apply the theoretical knowledge and laboratory skills learned in the academic setting to the clinical setting.
-Students are assigned to clinical sites by the faculty of the medical laboratory science division.

 Learn more about the Honors and Scholars Programs at honors-scholars.osu.edu.